nesi/puppet-puppet/README.markdown

 * **hiera_config_source**: If this is set, the string given will be used as a puppet file source for the yaml configuration.
 The default is `undef` which will use the mimimal bootstrap template.
 * **hiera_backend**: Sets which backend format for the Hiera datastore, which can either be `yaml` or `json`.
 The default is `yaml`.
 * **hiera_hierarchy**: A list of lists used to create the base Hiera hierachy.
+* **report_handlers**: This parameter sets a list of report handlers for the Puppet Master to submit reports to.
+It should handle a list of handlers, or a preformatted string.
+The default is undefined, which will omit the `reports` setting from the Puppet configuration.
+* **reporturl**: This parameter provides a report submission URL for the `http` report handler.
+If http is missing from the list of report handlers, it will be appended to the list.
+The default value is undefined, which will omit the `reporturl` setting from the Puppet configuration.

+**NOTE**: Setting the `http` report handler without providing a reporting URL to the `reporturl` paramater may lead to unexpected behaviour by the Puppetmaster.

 ## The `puppet::master` class